Home fire safety checklist

 Preparing and practising for home fire safety

-- Practise a home escape plan with your children and family.
+- Practise a home escape plan regularly with your children and family.
 Choose a meeting place outside the house and make sure everyone knows to meet there.

 - Practise the ‘stop, drop, cover and roll’ drill in case children’s clothes catch fire.